 Cut out the pattern for the handle.

-Spread some mod podge directly on the plastic and place the fabric inside.
+Spread a thin layer of mod podge directly on the plastic and place the fabric inside.

 Next place the left side fabric piece over the area you want and trace the edges with a pencil or tailor's chalk, and cut out.

-This time I spread the mod podge on the fabric, then pressed it into place on the drawer.
+This time I spread the mod podge on the fabric, then press it into place on the drawer.
 Continue with the same technique on the right side.